Oyster restoration project with monitoring sites, Wellfleet Harbor. (Google Earth, A. Frankić)

 • 3,500 pounds of nitrogen sink per year (based on current scientific knowledge).

 We have established a comprehensive monitoring plan using YSI 6600V2-4 unit at the site that measures chlorophyll, blue-green algae, DO, salinity, pH, conductivity, and turbidity (available on line).
-Based on the YSI data we hope to gain insight into daily and seasonal water quality changes and to support the project’s additional in situ field monitoring of ground water (two wells), nutrients and oyster spat counts twice a month that started in June 2011.
+Based on the YSI data we hope to gain insight into daily and seasonal water quality changes and to support the project’s additional in situ field monitoring of ground water (two wells), nutrients, oyster spat counts and biodiversity assessments twice a month that started in June 2011.